 CLICI organizes Extensive Courses in Italian Language and Culture for Tor Vergata University’s foreign students.
 The Courses (60 hours each) will be run from mid-October to 23 December 2022 (1st-semester courses) and from mid-March to the end of May 2023 (2nd-semester courses).

-The final exams of the first semester courses will be held by January 2023.
+The final exams of the first semester courses will be held online and remotely by January 2023.

 The final exams of the second semester courses will be held by June 2023

 In the first semester of the academic year 2022-2023, CLICI is going to provide on-site courses only for some classes of absolute beginners.

 The classes for all the other levels and a certain number of classes of absolute beginners are going to be run online and remotely.

 The online courses include 40 hours in synchronous mode (20 lessons of two hours each, held twice a week on the Zoom platform) + 20 hours of asynchronous activities for a total of 60 hours.

 The on-site courses (60 hours) consist of 3-hour lessons to be held twice a week.

 CLICI reserves the right to organize online and/or on-site classes based on didactic criteria (students’ native language, students’ nationality, etc.) and on the organizational needs of the Center.

 The activation of each class will be confirmed some days before the courses’ start (mid-October).